Advice to Home Buyers

 Your offer is accepted!
 How exciting!
 However, when the excitement wears down, you might experience a bit of “buyers remorse.”
 It is normal human behavior to experience a little doubt or a light case of fear after any large purchase.
 Don’t worry unless there is a good reason for concern; it should pass.

-Your sales contract will state how many days you are allowed after attorney review to negotiate repairs if need be, and what the dollar amount of estimated repairs would have to be in order to get out of the contract if need be.
+Your sales contract will state how many inspection days you are allowed to negotiate repairs if need be, and what the dollar amount of estimated repairs would have to be in order to get out of the contract if need be.
 Keep in mind that if you make demands the seller does not agree to, the seller can opt out of the contract and accept another offer from a different buyer.

 Once the buyer and seller are both satisfied with the negotiations, the home appraisal needs to be done for the mortgage approval.